 Some will tell you to stretch after every run.
 While I think stretching is great I think you should do a combination of static stretching and dynamic stretching to get the full benefit.
 Do some hip CARs and cat/cows in addition to stretching each muscle group for about 20 seconds after your run.
 You will be amazed at how much of a difference it makes in how your body feels!

 Choose the Right Shoe for YOU

 There is a lot of advice out there about shoes.
 I have my own opinions and recommendations that will come soon.
-However, my first and foremost recommendation is find a shoe that feels good.
+However, my first and foremost recommendation is to find a shoe that feels good.
 Just because your best running friend wears a shoe and loves it doesn’t mean it is the right one for you.
 Go to a shoe store and try out a whole bunch of different shoes (different brands and styles).
-Generally speaking the one that is the most comfortable for you is going to be the best one.
+Generally speaking, the one that is the most comfortable for you is going to be the best one.
 Also, do NOT get orthotics, at least not yet!

 Address Pain IMMEDIATELY

 Out of my 10 best secrets for runners to prevent injury this one is huge.
 If you hurt, get evaluated.
 Go see a Physical Therapist that can assess things and figure out why you have pain.
 The longer you wait the worse it will be and harder to recover from.
 Don’t be tough and push through the pain.
 It will bite you in the A$$.